 Courses may range from water conservation to hazardous-waste management.
 Students may also consider taking technical classes that teach them to use computer software like geographic information systems (GIS) to map landscapes and other areas.

 Conservation scientists are involved in the preservation and cultivation of the earth's natural resources.
 Within the field of conservationism, scientists may specialize in areas such as range management, soil conservation and water conservation.
 Often, conservation scientists will work with various levels of government, as well as property owners like farmers and ranchers, in order to coordinate improved land usage for recreational and agricultural purposes alike.
-The BLS stated that the middle half of all conservation scientists earned annual wages of $37,380-91,830, as of May 2015.
+The BLS stated that the majority of all conservation scientists earned annual wages of $34,020 - $98,450, as of May 2018.

 The minimum educational requirement for conservation scientists is a bachelor's degree in areas related to agricultural and environmental science programs, or natural resource and rangeland management.
 A graduate degree may be needed for research and teaching jobs.
 Students may take classes on remote sensing, soil formation and resource administration.